ldv-klever/klever/docs/dev_env_model_specs.rst

   environment models filtering out infeasible ones.
 * **Selective** (a dictionary with configuration is given) – the tactic allows users to set which particular scenarios should be added to new environment models.
+* **Savepoints-based** (*select savepoints*) – the tactic allows users to choose scenarios generated for savepoints.
+  It is intended to use this tactic with the *savepoint_requirements* process separation tactic.

 To activate decomposition, one should set the *single environment model per fragment* configuration property to True.
 There are additional configuration parameters to manage the decomposition listed below: